synergy-design-system/synergy-design-system/packages/components/CHARTING_README.md

 - Calls are applied in the order they are called.
 - Later handle calls override conflicting values from earlier calls.
 - Nested objects are merged deeply.
-- Arrays are merged by index.
+- Arrays are merged by index by default.
-- Non-overlapping array entries are preserved from both sides.
+- Non-overlapping array entries are preserved from both sides (default strategy).
-- If an array is merged with an object, the object is merged into index `0` of that array.
+- If an array is merged with an object, the object is merged into index `0` of that array (default strategy).
+- Presets can override the default array behavior by passing an explicit `arrayStrategy`.
+- Example: `seriesLine(...)` uses `arrayStrategy: 'append'`, so new series entries are appended instead of index-merged.
 - If you call `baseConfig()` multiple times, the latest call becomes the new base.

 Example of the merge mechanism: